muxyz/website/index.md

 </p>

 <p>We're reimagining the OS from the ground up.
 Geared towards interaction through text and speech rather
-than point and click, driven by values, and designed as a multiplayer first experience instead of the single player modes we've come to know.
+than point and click, driven by values, and designed as a multiplayer first experience.
 </p>
 </div>